-In 2005, due to the influence of the mariner background of Mrs. Putin, a P&C Insurer corporation was acquired.
+In 2005, due to the influence of the mariner background of Mrs. Putin, RPPC acquired 80% ownership of a P&C Insurer.
 This P&C group is a leader in personal and commercial marine insurance.

 In 2009, the financial crisis presented an opportunity to obtain a life insurance group to expand the wealth management capabilities of the bank operations.